 Does my party affiliation matter when I vote in the primaries?

 Yes.
 Only those who are registered as Democrats or Republicans can vote in their party’s primary.
-You’ll need to update your party affiliation by May 27 to vote in the September primary.

-How can I get a mail-in or absentee ballot?
-Are there important deadlines?
+How can I get an absentee ballot?

-You can apply for an absentee ballot online, by mail or in person:
+Apply online, by mail or in person:

 - Online: Use the state’s voter services portal to complete an application.